About

 What facilities are available at the Children’s neighborhood?

-We have an emergency shelter, five family-style foster homes, a neighborhood center for administration, a recreation center, Kay’s Cupboard for gently used clothing and food pantry, a therapy center for on campus therapy sessions, a playground with a pavilion and a transition home for the young adults who aged out of foster care.
+We have an emergency shelter, five family-style foster homes, a neighborhood center for administration, Kids Club House, Kay’s Cupboard for gently used clothing and food pantry, a therapy center for on campus therapy sessions, a playground with a pavilion and a transition home for the young adults who aged out of foster care.

 What will the Neighborhood cost and how will it be financed?